Seven Ways the SDGs are Important in a Classroom

 It’s worth emphasizing that the SDGs are closely aligned with today’s curriculum.
 They broach a remarkable range of traditional academic subjects such as geography, biology, social sciences, politics, economics, and more.

 Educators should see the SDGs as an opportunity to add extra depth to their lesson plans, rather than being something that requires work to link to the curriculum.

-At Participate Learning, we place a lot of emphasis on the importance of nurturing global citizenship in the classroom, and the SDGs form the backbone of that.
+At Participate Learning, we place a lot of emphasis on the importance of nurturing global leadership in the classroom, and the SDGs form the backbone of that.
 We hope that this post has reinforced the value of these goals, and the role that they can – and should – play in enriching lesson plans, teaching the curriculum, and showing the students of today that they have a role to play in the world of the future.